regro/regolith/news/date_range_filter.rst

 **Added:**
- * filters in tools.py that return true if a given date is since or before or between other dates
+ * filters in ``regolith.tools`` that return true if a given date is since or before or between other dates

 **Changed:** None